xenocrat/sfnt2woff/README.md

 ): array
 ```

-Get the major and minor version number for WOFF exports.
+Get the major and minor version numbers for WOFF exports.

 #### Return Values

-Returns an array of two integers representing the major and minor version.
+Returns an array of two integers representing the major and minor version numbers.

 ### `set_woff_meta`